espruino/BangleApps/apps/speedalt2/README.md

 [GPS Adventure Sports] has 3 screens, each of which display different sets of information.

-[GPS Adventure Sports II] has 4 screens, each of which displays just one of Speed, Altitude, Distance to waypoint or Time.
+[GPS Adventure Sports II] has 5 screens, each of which displays just one of Speed, Altitude, Distance to waypoint, Position or Time.

 In all other respect they perform the same functions.
 Use BTN3 to cycle through the screens.